AT&T: The End Is Here

 I have been ranked the World's #1 Financial Blogger on TipRanks for the past four years.
 Here is the link TipRanks.com/top-experts.
 For the past four years, my stock picks have returned 26.5% on an annual basis.

-This led to the opportunity to write a column for CNBC PRO, CNBC’s PRO subscription service.
-Here is the link.

-Now, I want to start a subscription service here on Seeking Alpha instead, where we can all collectively express and exchange great investing ideas.
+Now, I want to start a subscription service here on Seeking Alpha, where we can all collectively express and exchange great investing ideas.

 As I state in the conclusion of my articles, you, the Seeking Alpha members, provide the true value to these articles.